sebashack/sebashack.github.io/about.md

 ## Personal Trivia

-I am a Colombian programmer & psychologist.
+I am a Colombian programmer and psychology BSc.
 My professional life consists mostly of participating in software development projects where I have the chance to exercise functional programming.
 Nevertheless, psychology and philosophy are the intellectual pillars that drive my reflection upon reality.
 After my psychology degree I didn’t really feel motivated to exercise it as my main professional activity, primarily since I developed a fascination for the computational